Bandwidth/python-sdk/docs/TollFreeVerificationApi.md

 Update Toll-Free Verification Request

 Updates a toll-free verification request.
 Submissions are only eligible for resubmission for 7 days within being processed and if resubmission is allowed (resubmitAllowed field is true).

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth